Online Gambling in Virginia

 - Operators must pay a $50,000 investigation fee to the Virginia Lottery

-- Every operator will be required to go through an annual review
+- Every operator is required to go through an annual review

 - Casino operators must go through a vetting process